sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/motherduck.md

 ```

 ### Motherduck connection identifier
-We enable Motherduck to identify that the connection is created by `dlt`.
+We enable Motherduck to identify that the connection is created by `data_load_tool`.
 Motherduck will use this identifier to better understand the usage patterns
-associated with `dlt` integration.
+associated with `data_load_tool` integration.
 The connection identifier is `dltHub_dlt/DLT_VERSION(OS_NAME)`.

 ## Write disposition
 All write dispositions are supported.